 May 2019 Introduction: I deleted most of the original post from 2012.
 All the photo are gone.
 I’ve kept this post only as a record of my first big mistake in beekeeping: not giving my bees any syrup before winter.
 Topping up colonies with syrup before the winter isn’t necessary if they already have enough honey. (“Enough honey” in Newfoundland is supposedly 12 solid deep frames of honey.)
 But as a rule now, I give my bees a least a taste of syrup in the fall just to be safe.

-Another experiment: We didn’t top up our colonies with sugar syrup in the fall.
-We gave them all between a half and a full medium super of honey instead.
+I didn’t top up my colonies with sugar syrup in the fall this year.
+I gave them all between a half and a full medium super of honey instead.
 Hopefully they have enough honey to get through the winter.
-We’ll check them again sometime in January or February and give them raw sugar if they seem starved at that point.
+I’ll check them again sometime in January or February and give them raw sugar if they seem starved at that point.

 For the record, I have six hives on a farm in Portugal Cove and one in a secret hidden place in the city in St. John’s.
 I’m also experimenting with the city hive by not wrapping it.
 That’s all I have to say for now.
 Cheers.

 November 13th, 20116: Some of the dumbest beekeeping is natural beekeeping.
 Not topping up my hives with syrup before the winter and letting the bees survive of their own natural honey resulted in my first starved out colony.